mitsuoxv/covid/USA.md

 of 50 states and 1 federal district (District of Columbia) from [USAFacts page](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/).
+It states, “All states updated case and death data daily early in the pandemic, but many have slowed/stopped.
+As of spring 2022, dozens of states update daily, others provide data once a week.
+Nebraska and Missouri have stopped providing regular updates”.

 I separate red or blue by state governors (in case of DC, a mayor), according to [List of United States